fxru/blam-metadata/BLAMBundleRepository.md

 #### BundleObjectLanguage
 **Description:** BundleObjectLanguage contains information about the language that is the object of the resource.

-	Number of occurrences:		1-unbound
+	Number of occurrences:		1-unbounded

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### ObjectLanguageDisplayName
 **Description:** &#x1F4A5; &#x1F4CC; The ObjectLanguageDisplayName element contains the name of the object language in the version recommended by the data producer.
-Repositories should tread the name provided by this element as the primary language name when displaying the metadata in relation to this particular data set (e.g. collection or bundle).The repository may use alternative names provided by services such as Glottolog or Ethnologue to improve discoverability and to enhance browsing and search experience.
+Repositories should tread the name provided by this element as the primary language name when displaying the metadata in relation to this particular data set (e.g. collection or bundle).
+The repository may use alternative names provided by services such as Glottolog or Ethnologue to improve discoverability and to enhance browsing and search experience.
 The repository may also translate the name into other languages if no language name is given for a particular interface language.
 Data producers can provide LanguageDisplayName values for multiple interface languages.

 	Interface Facet:			yes, display, browsing
 	User provided:				yes